Wildlife & Landscapes

 • 10+ years spent photographing, living and guiding in the Greater Yellowstone Ecosystem

-• has led numerous 5 -Day Photography Workshops throughout Jackson Hole, Grand Teton National Park and Yellowstone National Park
+• Has led numerous Photography Workshops throughout Jackson Hole, Grand Teton National Park and Yellowstone National Park

-• his fine art photography can be found on his website, at fine art galleries in Jackson Hole and Texas
+• His fine art photography can be found on his website, at fine art galleries in Jackson Hole, Santa Fe, and Texas

 JHWS_Icon_Binoculars